sindresorhus/got/readme.md

 By default, the property `allItems` is always an empty array.
 This setting can be helpful to save on memory usage when working with a large dataset.

-When set to `true`, the property `allItems` is an array of the emitted items.
+When set to `false`, the parameter `allItems` is always an empty array.

 ##### localAddress